NJVinay/NJVinay/README.md

----

 # Hello!
 I'm N Jyotir Vinay.

 I'm Vinay, a dedicated student and passionate programmer exploring the diverse world of technology.
 Here, I document my journey through coding, projects, and continual learning as I work toward meaningful innovations in the tech landscape.

 ## About Me

-In the field of programming, I work with various languages and tools, particularly Python, Java, and C, to build efficient solutions for a range of technical challenges.
+In the field of programming, I work with various languages and tools, particularly Python, Java, and Web Development, to build efficient solutions for a range of technical challenges.
 I enjoy experimenting with machine learning, data science, and object-oriented design to create impactful projects.

 ## Key Projects